canhld94/HeteroServing/README.md

 What have been done and what to learn up to

+## ---- 2020 / 08 / 19 ----

+- _Problem_:

+  - YOLO crash with FPGA server
+  - tiny yolo and yolo is not compatible

+- __Road map__:

+  - Implement generic inference engine that support other type of model _in progress_
+  - Implement Yolo and Faster RCNN _important_ --> done Yolo
+  - Implement generic http server that can run with other type of inference engine

 ## ---- 2020 / 08 / 17 ----

 - __Road map__: